Probate court is held on Wednesdays in Department 13 at the Monterey Courthouse (3rd floor). Matters are heard at the following times:

 The court uses the services of court investigators to complete investigations in conservatorships and guardianships.
-If a party is required by local rule to serve a court investigator electronically, the following electronic service addresses must be used (note: Local Rule 5.01 requires represented parties to serve the court investigator by email only):
+Investigators are currently assigned to cases as shown below.
+When serving the court investigator assigned to your case, the following addresses must be used (note: Local Rule 5.01 requires represented parties to serve the court investigator by email only):

 Fees are required to be paid in conjunction with any of the above listed filings.
 You may ask the court to waive the filing fee if your household income falls below certain guidelines.
 To apply for a Fee Waiver you must complete and file a fee waiver form and submit a proposed order on fee waiver.
 Use FW-001-GC and FW-003-GC for guardianships and conservatorships and FW-001 and FW-003 for other probate matters.
 Information on filing out the fee waiver forms can be found Here.

 A current schedule of fees can be viewed at the following link: Fee Schedule